Building a digital asset such as an online course that sells while you’re asleep is one of the dreams of many online entrepreneurs.

 Ask your beta testers what they’d pay for this.

 Congratulations are in order.
 You have chosen a potentially profitable topic, created your course, marketed it and hopefully sold or otherwise distributed a lot of copies.
 What do you do now?

 Follow the 80/20 rule.
 How many hours did you spend on creating this course?
 Those hours represent the 20% of the total time you’re spending on this course.

 If you’re lost about how to promote your online course, watch this free online training: How we create high-converting promotional campaigns in just 2-3 weeks without working around the clock or otherwise killing ourselves

 Creating a system for promotion is KEY to getting your course seen (and bought!) by the people who need it.

 That’s why we built the promotion toolkit.

 Great question!
-The promotion toolkit contains 34 templates (with more coming all the time!) that will help you get a head start on promoting your latest online course.
+The digital marketing template library contains 130 templates (with more coming all the time!) that will help you get a head start on promoting your latest online course.